-The reason you often see this breed in fire stations and police stations is because they are intelligent and easy to train.
+You often see this breed in fire stations and police stations because they are intelligent and easy to train.

-Not only do they make good protector dogs, they make great companions, too.
+Not only do they make good protector dogs, but they also make great companions too.

 Like other guarding breeds, these four-legged family members can become aggressive and destructive if bored or left alone too much.

-Although they are tough dogs that do well in the outside, you need to make sure that they get plenty of human companionship.
+Although tough dogs do well on the outside, you need to make sure they get plenty of human companionships.

 Being sensitive to human emotion, it is better to train these majestic animals with reward-based training rather than punishment-based training.